dekorateio/dekorate/examples/helm-on-kubernetes-example/readme.md

 How can we use it?

-First, make sure you have logged into a cluster with Helm enabled (in OpenShift clusters, Helm is enabled by default).
+First, make sure you have installed [the Helm command line](https://helm.sh/docs/intro/install/) and have connected into a cluster.

-Then, generate the Helm artifacts and push the image into a container registry:
+Then, run the following Maven command in order to generate the Helm artifacts and build/push the image into a container registry:

 ```shell
 mvn clean package -Ddekorate.push=true -Ddekorate.docker.registry=<container registry url> -Ddekorate.docker.group=<your group>